 The primary difference between a deck-stepped and a keel-stepped mast lies in its structural connection to the boat.
 A deck-stepped mast sits on the cabin top and is supported by a compression post below, offering easier installation and removal but potentially compromising cabin space.
 In contrast, a keel-stepped mast passes through the deck and rests directly on the boat's keel or a structural grid, providing superior structural integrity and a more rigid rig, which is a significant advantage for offshore sailing.
 While a deck-stepped mast is a practical choice for many cruising boats due to its lower cost and easier maintenance, a keel-stepped mast is often preferred by those prioritising performance and ultimate strength.

-As a yachting journalist and someone who has spent many an offshore watch staring up at a rig, the mast is far more than a spar holding up the sails; it is the backbone of the boat's propulsion system.
+As someone who has spent many an offshore watch staring up at a rig, the mast is far more than a spar holding up the sails; it is the backbone of the boat's propulsion system.
 The choice between a deck-stepped and a keel-stepped mast influences everything from a boat’s handling and performance to its maintenance and interior layout.
 I've sailed on everything from small cruisers with deck-stepped rigs that made for quick and easy maintenance to larger offshore yachts with keel-stepped masts that inspired immense confidence in heavy seas.
 Let's delve into the details of both installations.

 A deck-stepped mast is, as the name suggests, stepped directly onto the deck of the boat.
-Its compression is transferred to the keel via a compression post or bulkhead, which is a critical structural element.
+Its compression load is transferred to the keel via a compression post or bulkhead, which is a critical structural element.
 This design is prevalent on many modern cruising boats and production yachts.

 Advantages: